Antoinette Brown Blackwell: Later life

 Oberlin College awarded Brown an honorary Master's and Doctoral degrees in 1878 and 1908, respectively.

 In 1878, she returned to organized religion, becoming a Unitarian.
 She applied to the American Unitarian Association and was recognized as a minister.
 She spoke in Unitarian churches and resumed her lecture touring.

 In 1893, Brown attended the Parliament of Religions during the Columbian Exposition in Chicago.
-There, she said, "Women are needed in the pulpit as imperatively and for the same reason that they are needed in the world—because they are women.
-Women have become—or when the ingrained habit of unconscious imitation has been superseded, they will become—indispensable to the religious evolution of the human race."
+There, she said, "Women are needed in the pulpit as imperatively and for the same reason that they are needed in the world — because they are women.
+Women have become — or when the ingrained habit of unconscious imitation has been superseded, they will become — indispensable to the religious evolution of the human race."

 In 1903, she helped found the Unitarian Society of Elizabeth, New Jersey, serving as its minister.

+In 1914, she celebrated her eighty-ninth birthday planting trees in her private forest in Martha's Vineyard.

 In 1920, at age 95, she was the only surviving participant of the 1850 Women's Rights Convention that took place in Worcester, Massachusetts, to see the passage of the Nineteenth Amendment to the Constitution, which gave women the right to vote.
 She voted for Warren G. Harding in the 1920 presidential election.